 Okanagan Lake can have challenging paddling conditions.
 Due to the immense size of the lake and north-south orientation, waves can whip up fast and are also pretty unpredictable.

 Other lake hazards include the prevalence of motorised pleasure boats in summer (and on weekends) plus the cold temperature of the water.

-When paddling on the lake you should be careful to:
+When paddling on Okanagan Lake you should be careful to:

 - Prepare to face difficult paddling without warning

 - Always wear a PDF, even if the weather and conditions seem calm

 - Set off early to avoid the worst of the winds

 - Tie or strap down gear to boat, to avoid losing items in the case of capsize

 - Preferably head out with a group of other paddlers